RedisLabs/redislabs-docs/content/rdi/quickstart/write-behind-guide.md

 The `output` section is critical.
 It specifies a reference to a connection from the `config.yaml` `connections` section:

-- The `uses` attribute specifies the type of **writer** RDI Write Behind will use to prepare and write the data to the target.
+- The `uses` attribute specifies the type of **writer** RDI write-behind will use to prepare and write the data to the target.
   In this example, it is `relational.write`, a writer that translates the data into a SQL statement with the specific dialect of the downstream relational database.
   For a full list of supported writers, look [Data transformation block types]({{<relref "/rdi/reference/data-transformation-block-types">}}).